-Once you enter this code and click register device in the seller dashboard, you can then use that device to scan the QR code presented on the tickets.
+Once you enter this code and click register the device in the seller dashboard, you can then use that device to scan the QR code presented on the tickets.

-You will only need to this once for each new device unless you remove the device from the dashboard.
+You will only need to do this once for each new device unless you remove the device from the dashboard.